Evolution of the electronic band structure of twisted bilayer graphene upon doping: Introduction

-A large charge density can be induced in graphene through chemical doping.
-In monolayer graphene, Raman spectroscopy as a function of doping has been performed to study phenomena such as G peak stiffening and width narrowing\cite{Pisana2007,Yan2007,Das2008}.
-Similar studies have been carried out on AB stacked bilayer graphene\cite{Yan2008, Malard2008,Yan2009}.
-Most recently in tBLG, G peak splitting and quenching upon doping have been observed for a specific twist angle\cite{Chung2015}.
-However, a broad range of twist angles need to be investigated to understand the evolution of the electronic band structure upon doping.
-In this letter, we conduct a systematic Raman study of tBLG, using a 532 nm laser excitation, with controllable charge densities on the order of $10^{13}$ cm$^{-2}$.
-Specifically, the intensity of the Raman G peak of tBLG for various twist angles is monitored as a function of charge density to reveal the evolution of the electronic band structure.
+The band structure of tBLG is predicted to depend on the potential difference between the two layers\cite{Santos2007,Xian2011,Jose2013,Moon2014}, which can be generated by charge doping or electrostatic gating.
+Recently in tBLG, G peak splitting and quenching upon doping have been observed for some specific twist angles\cite{Chiu2014,Chung2015}.
+However, it is not clear if this is a universal behavior for all twist angles.
+Therefore, we have conducted a systematic Raman study of tBLG for a variety of twist angles, using a 532 nm laser excitation, with controllable charge densities up to $10^{13}$ cm$^{-2}$.
+The variation of the intensity of the Raman G peak of tBLG as a function of charge density demonstrates that G peak quenching is not a universal behavior but rather a consequence of the electronic band structure depending on density.
+This gives rise to different variations of the G peak intensity with charge density depending on twist angle.